britteckler/santaclausmuseumcollection/pages/about.md

 Children from all over the world still write to Santa to this day.
 Santa's Elves work hard to make sure every child gets a response - as long as they include their return address!

-## *Metadata*
+## *About the Data*

-The metadata used was chosen to help describe a broad range of information, but the information available also created limitations to the usable metadata. # USE INFO FROM MAP
+The metadata used was chosen to help describe a broad range of information, but the information available also created limitations to the usable metadata.
+The content of this collection will include a combination of born-digital images of the artifacts that were taken with a digital camera by museum staff and the archival assistant, as well as digitized Dear Santa letters from children dating back to the 1940s.
+The main metadata fields used include: objectid, title, description, type of material used, date, location (place of origina/creation as well as local location in the museum - if an item is on disply or in storage), and creator.
+Please see the [Metadata Application Profile](https://britteckler.github.io/santaclausmuseumcollection/metadataprofile.html) for more information.

 ## *Rights*

-All items in the collection were either property of the Santa Claus Museum & Village, Santa Claus Land (Holiday World & Splashin' Safari), or purchased by parties associated with the museum. # finish
+All items in the collection were either property of the Santa Claus Museum & Village, Santa Claus Land (Holiday World & Splashin' Safari), donated by individuals for the museum to own and use as the museum sees fit, or purchased by parties associated with the museum.
+Copyright status is unknown, overall.
+See the [rights statement](https://rightsstatements.org/page/NKC/1.0/?language=en) for more information.

 {% include feature/image.html objectid="objects/img_4257.jpg;objects/img_4162.jpg" width="75" caption="A peak into one of the displays at the museum.
 Photo by Brittany Eckler.;Museum director Kathleen Crews has been hard at work adding Santas into the museum.
 Photo by Brittany Eckler." %}